XavierCLL/Jaziku/docs/incoming_plans.rst

 - Modification of maps for 3, 4 and 5 categories
 - Modification of the linear combination between the contingency table and forecasted by categories of the independent variable.
 - Modification of the option analog years for 4 and 5 categories
+- Standardized variables graphic option (Dependent variable transformation to the same format of Independent Variable)

 0.7 (**2013-04-xx**)
 --------------------
 - Add month and two-months to analysis resolution
+- Include MEI index for bimonthly analysis

 0.8 (**2013-05-xx**)
 --------------------